Researching Your Options

 What is graduate school?

 Deciding to pursue a graduate education is not a decision to make lightly.
 Graduate school is a very focused occupation, so it is important to have a clear idea of what you want to study.
-While an undergraduate education allows you to explore a variety of areas, graduate school dives into the details of a specific topic.
+While an undergraduate education allows you to explore a variety of areas, graduate study dives into the details of a specific topic.
 You may work closely with one major professor and additional faculty members to design your course of study, particularly if you pursue a PhD.
 You may become part of a lab group or research team, and work closely with other students on that team.
 Often, these students work on similar, but not identical, topics as you.

-Graduate school requires a lot of commitment, both from you and the people with whom you will be working.
+Graduate study requires a lot of commitment, both from you and the people with whom you will be working.
 Your major professor will invest a great deal of time, energy, and training to help you succeed.
 Determining the major professor you want to work with is one of the most important decisions you can make.
 While the reputation of the school you are considering is important, even more important is the reputation of the program and the professor with whom you want to work.
 As a full-time student, you will generally commit two years working toward a master's degree and an additional three to four years working toward a PhD.
 You may not necessarily have scheduled school breaks (such as winter, spring, summer, and fall breaks) as vacation.
 Understanding this ahead of time will prevent some unexpected frustration.

-Approach the graduate school process with the same attitude you would approach a job because ultimately, that's exactly what it is.
+Approach the graduate process with the same attitude you would approach a job because ultimately, that's exactly what it is.

 When researching various graduate programs, important questions to consider are: